 To determine the best time for seeding tomatoes, count back 6 to 8 weeks before the last average spring frost in your area.
 You can consult your local county extension service if you’re not sure what the last frost date average is.
 Accurate timing of your tomato seeding will allow the best success with your tomato seedlings, so plan your schedule carefully.

-Tomato seedlings started too early can cause a gardener extra stress and effort to keep seedlings happy and healthy indoor longer, until they can be planted out.
+Tomato seedlings started too early can cause a gardener extra stress and effort to keep seedlings happy and healthy indoors longer, until they can be planted out.
 On the other hand, tomato seedlings started too late will delay your tomato harvest.
 Depending on the variety, one early frost can damage fruits before you get to harvest any.

 The savvy gardener will stagger sowing of their tomato seeds two to three weeks apart.
 Staggered tomato seeding will give you several sizes of tomato plants for a staggered tomato planting and therefore, a slightly staggered tomato harvest as well.
 It takes approximately 7 to 14 days at a temperature of 70° to 80° F for germination.

-When you are ready to seed your tomatoes, fill cell-packs, seed trays, peat pots, plastic pots, or clay pots with a good, sterilized seed starting mix or soilless mix.
+When you are ready to seed your tomatoes, fill cell packs, seed trays, peat pots, plastic pots, or clay pots with a good, sterilized seed starting mix or soilless mix.
 Pre-moistening the mix is suggested.
 You can then fill and firm it gently into the pots or trays without packing it too tightly.
 You may want to soak your seeds in warm water for 25 to 30 minutes while you are preparing their seedbed.
 Using a dibble (pointed stick or pencil), make a hole in the center of the potting mix approximately ¼” deep, drop in two to three tomato seeds, and refill the hole.
 If you are sowing in market packs or flats, sow tomato seeds sparingly in rows or scatter the tomato seeds thinly across the soil surface.
 Cover the tomato growing area with ¼” of seed starting mix or vermiculite and firm lightly.
 Be sure to accurately mark your tomato containers with tomato variety names and tomato sowing dates.

 Water your tomatoes thoroughly with a fine spray or wet soil from the bottom, allowing water to absorb until the surface is moist.
 After sowing, keep your tomato containers moist but not wet and in a warm place (70°-80°) until seeds germinate.
 To speed the germination process, apply bottom heat with a heating pad or sit the flats on top of a water heater.
 Check your tomato seedlings often so the tomato seedlings can be moved to full light as soon as they emerge.

 As soon as your tomato seedlings emerge be sure to locate them in the sunniest spot available.
 You can also use grow lights, positioning your tomato plants 4” to 8” below the light source, and lighting your tomato plants 12 to 18 hours per day, just not at night.
-Temperatures of 60° to 70° F are best to grow tomato seedlings, which is slightly cooler than what they need to germinate.
+Temperatures of 60° to 70° F are best to grow tomato seedlings, which are slightly cooler than what they need to germinate.
 Keep the soil surface moist for your tomato plants and provide for good air circulation.

 If you are growing tomato plants in market packs or flats, young tomato seedlings are ready for transplanting to individual pots when they develop their first pair of true leaves.
 Thin your plantings down to the strongest single tomato seedling by pinching off weaker tomato seedlings at the soil level.